Galectin-9: Clinical significance

-The expression of galectin-9 has been detected on various hematological malignancies, such as CLL, MDS, Hodgkin and Non-Hodgkin lymphomas, AML or solid tumors, such as lung cancer, breast cancer, and hepatocellular carcinoma.
+The expression of galectin-9 has been detected on various hematological malignancies, such as CLL, MDS, Hodgkin's lymphomas, AML or solid tumors, such as lung cancer, breast cancer, and hepatocellular carcinoma.

 HAVCR2/ galectin-9 interaction attenuated T-cell expansion and effectors function in tumor microenvironment and chronic infections.
 Moreover, galectin-9 contributed to tumorigenesis by tumor cell transformation, cell-cycle regulation, angiogenesis, and cell adhesion.
 The correlative studies analyzing the expression of galectin-9 and malignant clinical features showed controversial results.
 This can be explained as that galectin-9 can promote tumor immune escape as well as inhibit metastasis by promoting endothelial adhesion.
 Therefore many factors such as tumor type, stage, and the involvement of different galectins should be take into consideration when correlating the expression level and the malignancy.

-Galectin-9, through its cytoplasmic action in control of AMPK, may affect various health conditions impacted by AMPK, including metabolism, obesity, diabetes, cancer, immune responses, and may be a part of the mechanism of action of the widely-prescribed anti-diabetis drug metformin.
+Galectin-9, through its cytoplasmic action in control of AMPK, may affect various health conditions impacted by AMPK, including metabolism, obesity, diabetes, cancer, immune responses, and may be a part of the mechanism of action of the widely-prescribed anti-diabetes drug metformin.